webbcam/tiflash/docs/source/examples.rst

 ===============

 Each device type will have specific options you can specify when performing an action in tiflash.
-These options are the same options available in the CCS GUI.
+These options are the same options available through the CCS GUI.

 This page attempts to cover some of the more common options used for a few of these device types.